A safe haven for parents

 - Office of Dr. Greta Zuck: 5613 Duraleigh Road #116, Raleigh, NC 27612

-- Generally the last Sunday of each month
+- Monthly from 4-5:30pm.
+Generally (but not always) held the last Sunday of each month

 - A $5 per person donation is requested to reserve space and offer refreshments